What is a POS system? If you’re a small business owner, chances are you’ve heard of a point of sale (POS) system.

 Most POS software will have either a customer database, customer relationship management function (CRM), a customer loyalty program, or all of the above.
 Engaging with your customers either through email marketing or loyalty programs is an effective weapon to get customers back into your shop – don’t be afraid to use it.

 While POS software is certainly the hub of your retail business, it’s usually not the only thing working behind the scenes to ensure a smooth operation.
-Many point of sale systems integrate with third-party providers for email marketing solutions, ecommerce platforms for selling online, and accounting software for bookkeeping.
+Many point of sale systems integrate with third-party software for email marketing solutions, ecommerce platforms for selling online, and accounting software for bookkeeping.

 Whether you’re a food truck and your whole operation is mobile, or you own a retail store with a traditional brick and mortar storefront, it’s always a good idea to think mobile when it comes to your point of sale system.
 In fact, in 2018 mobile POS (mPOS) is forecasted to surpass standard POS terminals.